davidrenne/widget_list/README.md

 * A sleek ajaxified list
 * Supports *ALL Databases (Haven't tested everything yet though, I am sure there are tweaks for each DB). mysql, postgres, oracle and sqllite tested (basic example)
-* Full sorting ASC/DESC of list via ajax
+* Full sorting ASC/DESC and paging/limits of list via ajax
 * Easily add row level buttons for each row
 * Custom tags to pass to be replaced by actual data from each column/value
-* Search bar/Ajax searching
+* Automatic wildcard search support as well as CSV numeric parsing of when to perform a LIKE search or an IN statement on the primary keys
 * Column mappings and names
+* Drill down link helper functions to allow user to click and filter the list by the particular record value
 * Checkboxes for each row for custom selection and mass actions
 * Session rememberance for each list/view of what was last sorted, which page the person was on, the limit and search filters
-* Ability to set a cool custom HTML arrow which draws a hidden DIV intended for someone to put custom widgets inside of to pass new filters to the list before it executes
+* Ability to set a custom HTML arrow which draws a hidden DIV intended for someone to put custom widgets inside of to pass new filters to the list before it executes
 * Buttons for each row and areas on the bottom of the grid where you can add "Action buttons"
 * Export visible data as CSV
+* Grouping/Predefined report filter feature

+****

 ## Screenshots

+****

 Main Example Loaded:
 ![](http://davidrenne.com/github/widget_list/main.png)